jsplumb/mottle/README.md

 ###jQuery

-The jQuery touch-adapter can be used either as a JS object that you instantiate, but it also registers itself as a plugin.
+The jQuery Mottle can be used either as a JS object that you instantiate, but it also registers itself as a plugin.

 ####jQuery Standalone

-Using the jQuery touch-adapter standalone is a lot like using the native standalone version:
+Using the jQuery Mottle standalone is a lot like using the native standalone version:

-	var touchAdapter = new jQueryTouchAdapter();
+	var mottle = new jQueryMottle();

 ..and you then make calls to `bind` and `unbind`:

-	touchAdapter.bind(someElement, "click", aFunction);
+	mottle.bind(someElement, "click", aFunction);
-	touchAdapter.unbind(someOtherElement, "dblclick", anotherFunction);
+	mottle.unbind(someOtherElement, "dblclick", anotherFunction);

 (when I say a lot like it, I mean __the same__).
 The only difference is that your callbacks will be passed jQuery event objects.

 ####jQuery Plugin

-For lovers of selector soup, touch-adapter registers two handy methods on the jQuery function object:
+For lovers of selector soup, Mottle registers two handy methods on the jQuery function object:

 	$("#someElement").taBind("click", someFunction);
 	$("#someElement").taUnbind("dblclick", someOtherFunction);